Scenario Planning for the New Normal

 Some examples of some of the trigger points could be things like ‘is there an extension to the shelter in place?’
-So maybe you had certain assumptions around when that was going to get lifted and the net shifted.
+So maybe you had certain assumptions around when it would lift and the net shifted.
 It could have to do with unemployment rates.
 Are they higher than what you initially anticipated or lower?
 They could have to do with your own internal company performance.
 For example, is revenue growing faster or slower than you expected?
 Is there a higher customer churn?
 Those types of factors.
 But if you start in there with the trigger points with a tie to each scenario, you know at which point you need to be shifting between the scenarios.

 Step 5 – Rinse, Revisit, and Repeat

 Scenario planning is not a one and done activity.
-You know, traditionally for a lot of companies and startups, they often do long-range planning on a very periodic basis, often tied to fundraising – they might do it once every two plus years.
+Traditionally for a lot of companies and startups, they do long-range planning on a very periodic basis.
+Often tied to fundraising – they might do it once every two plus years.
 And then, you know, in between that, they might be doing planning but on a shorter-term time horizon.